EdgarAllenExile/notehub/01. Inbox/apple-review-env.md

 ## Our Solution

 Or current solution is to enable this by creating a lightweight API in a seperate AD that will host both versions of the app.

+## Limitations

+- We will not be able to allow them to create incidents or really do that much messing around.